Submitting a Brex application

 Social security number

 To comply with the Know Your Customer (KYC) US regulatory requirements, we may ask for your social security number during the application process.
-This number will not be used to underwrite your account.
+This number will not be used to underwrite your account or conduct a credit check.

 Account details verification